Breach of Contract

 A common lawsuit is a request for access to the books and records of the business.
 Often, one or more partners exclude another partner from such access under dubious circumstances.
 A shareholder of a corporation and a member of an LLC have a clear and absolute right to access the business’s books and records.

-Breach of Fiduciary Duties in Business Partnership Disputes
+Breach of Fiduciary Duties

 Under certain circumstances, a business partner can ask the court to dissolve the business and then distribute the assets to the owners.
-For example, if management of the business is hopelessly deadlocked or guilty of oppressive actions against you as a shareholder.
-An LLC member can force a dissolution if management is unable or unwilling to reasonably permit or promote the entity’s stated purpose or continuing the entity is financially unfeasible.
+For example, if the management of the business is hopelessly deadlocked or guilty of oppressive actions against you as a shareholder.
+An LLC member can force a dissolution if management is unable or unwilling to reasonably permit or promote the entity’s stated purpose or if continuing the entity is financially unfeasible.